 Havana this morning

-I saw a hand 150 kilometers east of Havana close to the sea
+I saw a hand 150 kilometers east of Havana

 I saw a hand on a wall